Learning to Efficiently Plan Robust Frictional Multi-Object Grasps: Physical Experiments

 \subsubsection{Rand-Net}

 This trains the same neural network model as ours but with a different dataset.
-It picks the grasp to execute during training at random from $grasp\_cands$ in Alg.~\ref{alg:grasp-planner}, without using the necessary conditions.
+The dataset is comprised of random grasps to execute during training from $grasp\_cands$ in Alg.~\ref{alg:grasp-planner} but without filtering with the necessary conditions.
 We trained and tested this baseline with frictional objects.